dancer1325/grafana/docs/sources/alerting/alerting-rules/create-recording-rules/_index.md

 # Configure recording rules

+* Recording rules
+  * allows
-Recording rules allows you to periodically pre-compute frequently used or computationally expensive queries, saving the results as a new time series metric.
+    * pre-compute queries + save the results -- as -- NEW time series metrics
+      * NEW time series metrics uses
+        * OTHER alert rules
+        * OTHER dashboard queries

-For instance, you can create a recording rule generating a new metric, `error_9001_count`, which counts occurrences of a specific log error within one minute.
-Then, query the `error_9001_count` metric in dashboards and alert rules.
+For instance, you can create a recording rule generating a new metric, `error_9001_count` which counts occurrences of a specific log error within one minute Then, query the `error_9001_count` metric in dashboards and alert rules.

 Recording rules can be helpful in various scenarios, such as: